ImzyO/African_Rapid_Care/README.md

 # Acknowledegments

-* ALX staff - For the help, advice and resources they granted from the begining or the curriculum and during the project
+* **ALX staff** - For the help, advice and resources they granted us from the begining of the curriculum and during the project.

-* Cohort 5 and all ALX students - For your friendship, support throughout the year.
+* **Cohort 5 and all ALX students** - For your friendship, support throughout the year.

-* YOU, the reader for taking the time to go through our project !
+* **YOU, the reader** - For taking the time to go through our project!

 # License
-MIT License
+**MIT License**
+_Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:_

+_The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software._

+_THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE._